 For years you have heard me say that there is no “perfect bale,” rather only bales that meet the criteria for construction: tight, uniform in shape, dry, good color, long straw, etc.

 Looking for straw bales?
 I recently met a bale broker who can deliver quality straw bales across the US.
 He works with over 120 farms and many trucking companies to provide excellent service.
 I have used his bales and was very happy with them.

-Last year’s straw bale construction workshop season started with a huge project: the Eco Learning Center at Ferncliff outside of Little Rock, Arkansas.
-I recently hear from the host of that workshop that the 5300 Sf structure is just about finished.
-I am amazed at how quickly the project has moved towards completion, especially having read the mind-numbing facts that the host shared with me.
-It’s a great example of some of the “behind the scenes” numbers that go into building a house.
-I hope you enjoy the numbers.
+Last year’s straw bale construction workshop season started with a huge project: the 5300 SF Eco Learning Center at Ferncliff outside of Little Rock, Arkansas.
+In this article you can check out some mind-numbing facts of some of the “behind the scenes” numbers that go into building a house.
+Some of them are truly amazing.